maciejpirog/cpp-effects/doc/quick-intro.md

 };
 ```

-To *perform* (or: *invoke*) a command, we need to use an object of such the derived class.
+To *perform* (or: *invoke*) a command, we need to use an object of such a derived class.
 The out type of the command becomes the result of the invocation:

 ```cpp
 template <typename Cmd>